GauravSingh-CyberSecurity/Obsidian/Journal/Journal_Dec-24.md

 Controls are not being assigned by us to any individual , instead we will be assigning the controls to particular department to create SOP.

-Furthermore the People in department can take up responsibility for maintaining the SOP , maybe the heads of every department can give particular control to particular individual as applicable.
+Furthermore the People in department can take up responsibility for maintaining the SOP , maybe the heads of every department can give particular control to particular individual to implement as applicable.